 By exercising more regularly, you will be fitter and healthier.
 Every time you get the urge to perform the bad habit again, you should remind yourself of the reason you were trying to change it in the first place.

-Being intentional with your habits is much more effective because you know your intention behind wanting to take better control of your time.
+Being intentional with your habits is much more effective because you know your intention behind wanting to take control of your time.

 In Jim Kwik’s book Limitless, he mentions Dr B. J. Fogg’s model for behavioural change.
 Fogg behaviour model: